 Posted on April 30, 2012 @ 4:45 PM in

 You have reached the OutdoorNI.com My Bank Holiday blog for 2012 but don't worry there's still plenty of adventure activities happening this year too!
-Check out our latest blog May Bank Holiday Adventure in Northern Ireland for loads of events happening in 2013.
+Check out our latest blog May Bank Holiday Adventure for loads of events happening in 2015.

 The May Bank Holiday is just around the corner; make the most of it and spend some quality time with the family.
 Join in on the fun or drop the kids off and let them have an adventure with children their own age.